Semroc Swift Boost Glider

 Brief:

 T' Swift BG is one o' t' new kits released by Semroc for NARAM 51.
-Ya scallywag!
+Avast!
 It is a reproduction o' an old Centuri design.
 Well, blow me down!
 Although I have had terrible luck with gliders, somethin' prompted me t' get started on this one right away.
-Blimey!
-Avast!
 It might be t' one t' break t' jinx.

-I ordered mine as soon as it was availible and in typical Semroc Time Warp fashion, it arrived almost immediately, me bucko, even though Semroc be closed for NARAM.
-It be also production kit number 10.
+I ordered mine as soon as it was availible and in typical Semroc Time Warp fashion, arrr, it arrived almost immediately, even though Semroc was closed for NARAM.
+Begad!
+Blimey!
+It was also production kit number 10.

 Construction: